Azametzin/100-days-of-code/log.md

 ### Day 13: Saturday, January 27, 2018

 Updated old FCC projects and worked in some details for the next one.

+### Day 14: Sunday, January 28, 2018

+Today I just checked CSS3 features and worked on the FFC project.